Darling Jessica

 Being a D-Day Darling means so much to me, I love singing with such amazing women, we are all very close and get to share incredible experiences but above all I am proud!
 Keeping the wartime spirit alive and raising morale for veterans past and present is an experience that I will always cherish.
 The emotion and memories that the music evokes is so special, from young to old, the music means something to everybody and we hope to keep this spirit alive in the new generation.

 My favourite thing about being British has to be...Roast Dinners!
 You cannot beat a good hearty Roast Dinner with a Yorkshire pudding and gravy!
+I also have a fascination with historic buildings and we have some of the most beautiful landmarks.

 My family connections to the war come from my Great Great Grandfather, Private Leonard Lesley Hardy who served for our Country in WW1.
 He sadly lost his life in battle in 1916 at the age of 30 and is buried on the Somme.
 Leonard left his family of 3 children behind, the youngest being a baby in arms.